-Clinical Mental Health Counseling candidates are required to secure a Permission to Record form from the counselee before recording the session (audio or video).
-Permission to Record forms are available via the School Counseling Current Student Webpage.
+Clinical Mental Health Counseling candidates are required to secure a Permission to Record Form from the counselee before recording the session (audio or video).
+Permission to Record forms can be obtained from Practicum Supervisors.
 If the counselee is a minor, the parent must sign the Permission to Record form.
 The Permission to Record form should be kept on file with the site, and the candidate maintains a copy as well.
 Note: All recordings must be maintained using a secure, confidential platform.

-Appendix E: Acknowledgement of Receipt and Review of 2022-23 School Counseling Fieldwork Handbook
+Appendix E: Acknowledgement of Receipt and Review of 2024-25 CMHC Program Handbook